-The Proposed Action will require installation of new electrical infrastructure to support LC-16 through connections to existing nearby substations.90 The Proposed Action would have no significant impact on available electrical power supply.
+The Proposed Action will require installation of new electrical infrastructure to support LC-16 through connections to existing nearby substations.
+90 Previously approved projects have addressed power supply impacts of current and future actions.
+The Proposed Action would have no significant impact on available electrical power supply.